Quickstart

 3. Pull a local model

-For the local-first path, pull a curated GGUF model:
+For the local-first path, install and start the modeld daemon, then pull a

 contenox model pull granite-3.2-2b